umarhassan-mitodl/11.s941-spring-2016/content/pages/calendar.md

 **Policy and Policymaking**

-Guest lecturer: {{% resource_link "045547ed-2284-46e5-bda7-fb284726ca19" "Lauren Smith, FSG" %}} (former Commissioner, Massachusetts Department of Public Health)
+Guest lecturer: [Lauren Smith, FSG](http://www.fsg.org/people/lauren-a-smith) (former Commissioner, Massachusetts Department of Public Health)

 Costs and benefits of bringing a health lens to non-health policies; planning and the Patient Protection and Affordable Care Act.